Hey, this is AmBlue. How can I help you today?

 Adopt a single solution that can unify all the results under one pane like CloudCADI that helps you to track, monitor, and restructure based on intelligent recommendations.

 Cost overages can occur from various sources.
 Overview of the cloud expenditure can only tell us how much we are wasting.
-Identifying the root cause requires enormous effort.
+Success of cloud cost optimization doesn’t stop right there.
+Identifying the source and rectifying the issue is the right way but it requires enormous effort.

 Example: In Microsoft Azure, when we create a VM, a public IP address, network security group, and regular network interface is also created.
 When this VM is found to be unused for a longer period, the team decommission it to save the cloud costs.
 But if they miss decommissioning the other components (Public IP, Network interface, NSG) it still accounts for the monthly cloud bills.